KCLCyberSecSociety/py-socket-messenger/Part1/README.md

 2. Next, we create the server socket like so:

     ```python
-    server = socket()
+    server = socket(AF_INET , SOCK_STREAM)
     ```

-    We want to configure the socket so that the same socket `host:port` can be used again.
-The method `setsockopt` targets the socket option level to `SOL_SOCKET`, we specify that we want to set the socket option `SO_REUSEADDR` to `1` i.e `true`
+    + We specify the address family to `AF_INET` to allow IPv4 addresses to connect to it.
+    + We specify the socket type to `SOCK_STREAM` to ensure a continuous connection is maintained.

     ```python
     server.setsockopt(SOL_SOCKET, SO_REUSEADDR, 1)
     ```
+    We want to configure the socket so that the same socket `host:port` can be used again.
+The method `setsockopt` targets the socket option level to `SOL_SOCKET`, we specify that we want to set the socket option `SO_REUSEADDR` to `1` i.e `true`

     For more info on: [setsockopt](https://pubs.opengroup.org/onlinepubs/000095399/functions/setsockopt.html)

-    Finally, we establish the socket on our system using the `bind` method and begin listening for incoming connections using `listen`.
-The `listen` method takes in a number specifying the number of connections that wait to connect before denying any more.

     ```python
     server.bind(SERVER)
     server.listen(1)
     ```
+    Finally, we establish the socket on our system using the `bind` method and begin listening for incoming connections using `listen`.
+The `listen` method takes in a number specifying the number of connections that wait to connect before denying any more.

 3. Then, we want to allow a connection to be established: